 In general, this website is limited to a discussion of Western Philosophy, although a brief overview of Eastern Philosophy and African Philosophy are also provided.

 Over the centuries, Western Philosophy has strongly influenced and been influenced by Western religion, science, mathematics and politics.
-Indeed, in ancient times, the word "philosophy" was used to mean ALL intellectual endeavours, and, as late as the 17th Century, the natural sciences (physics, astronomy, biology) were still referred to as branches of "natural philosophy".
+Indeed, in ancient times, the word "philosophy" was used to mean ALL intellectual endeavors, and, as late as the 17th Century, the natural sciences (physics, astronomy, biology) were still referred to as branches of "natural philosophy".

 It has also influenced (and in turn been influenced by) the teachings of the Abrahamic religions (Jewish philosophy, Christian philosophy, and Islamic philosophy).